-If there’s a return address, the sender gets a post-card reply (if received by the first week in December).
+“They know where to bring them,” Haggard says, laughing.
+“If there’s a return address, the sender gets a post-card reply (if received by the first week in December).
 If a letter reveals a child in distress or danger, the staff tries to track them down and get help.
-“And that does happen from time to time,” Haggard says.
+“And that does happen from time to time.”

 North Pole, Alaska

-You can visit Santa Claus House, which is really a gift shop, and buy all sorts of holiday-themed gifts any day of the year.
+Visit Santa Claus House, which is really a gift shop, and buy all sorts of holiday-themed gifts any day of the year.
 The “World’s Largest Santa” is a 42-foot, 900-pound version of the jolly old man himself that stands just outside the store.
 You can have your picture taken in Santa’s sleigh.

 Santa Claus, Indiana

 A statue of the Jolly Old Elf welcomes visitors to the town of Santa Claus, Indiana.
 Established in 1852, the town was named during a local meeting called for that purpose on Christmas Eve.

 North Pole, New York

-Santa Claus is at your beck and call summer, fall and winter at his home in North Pole, New York.
-This amusement park was the inspiration for the one in Colorado.
+Open from June to December, Santa Claus is at your beck and call summer, fall, and winter at his home in North Pole, New York.
+Since 1949, this amusement park was the inspiration for the one in Colorado.
 Like the one on Pikes Peak, it is geared to the four-foot-and-under crowd.
-It, too, has rides, shows (a live nativity pageant) and a storybook village full of shops.
+It, too, has rides, shows (a live nativity pageant), and a storybook village full of shops.

 To learn more, visit North Pole, New York.